writethedocs/www/docs/conf/australia/2024/news/announcing-speakers-schedule.rst

 The conference website is now updated with the :doc:`schedule </conf/australia/{{year}}/schedule/>` for the main stage presentations, so you can start planning your time (and getting excited!) for the conference.

-We're learning and adapting from our events from the past few years, so we're introducing a moderated Q&A session after each speaker.
+We're learning and adapting from our events from the past few years, so we're introducing a moderated Q&A session with the speaker, after each talk.
 You'll have a chance to ask most of our speakers questions after the talk via our wonderful set of moderators.

-Now is a great time to buy your `tickets <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_ if you haven't already.

 Join us for a group activity pre-conference
 --------------------------------------------